danielmellado/openshift_sdn_devel_docs/doc/source/ovn_kubernetes/README_MANUAL.md

 On each host, you will need to run the following command once.

-The below command expects the user to provide
-* A cluster wide private address range of $CLUSTER_IP_SUBNET (e.g: 192.168.0.0/16).
-The pods are provided IP address from this range.
-This value should be the same as the one provided to ovnkube in the master.

-* $NODE_NAME should be the same as the one used by kubelet.  kubelet by default uses the hostname.  kubelet allows this name to be overridden with --hostname-override.

-* $SERVICE_IP_SUBNET is the same as the one provided to k8s-apiserver via --service-cluster-ip-range option.
-An e.g is 172.16.1.0/24.

-* If you are using ingress controllers with L7 load-balancing to enter into the k8s cluster, you can skip providing the '-nodeport' option with the below command.
+In addition to the same variables explained in the previous step, if you are using ingress controllers with L7 load-balancing to enter into the k8s cluster, you can skip providing the '-nodeport' option with the below command.

 ```
 nohup sudo ovnkube -k8s-kubeconfig kubeconfig.yaml -loglevel=4 \